five-x/telegram-tools/README.md

 Be sure `session.dat` is available for READ/WRITE.

 ### Warning!
 The End-User assumes responsibility for anything resulting from the use of this program.
-This is bot and I can't give 100% guaranty that you will not be banned.
-But for few months of work there is no ban for my users.
+I can't give 100% guaranty that you will not be banned.

 ### Different version?
 If you want "Full" version - make ANY donation, then contact me (@sochix) and I will send you the FULL verson.